TheCandidStartup/TheCandidStartup.github.io/_drafts/my-setup.md

 [Full size original image]({% link assets/images/my-setup-original.jpg %})

-The desk top was made and fitted by a local joiner using a two drawer filing cabinet and a PC tower storage unit from IKEA as a base.
+The desk top was made and fitted by a local joiner.
+It uses a two drawer filing cabinet and a PC tower storage unit from IKEA as a base.

 ### (1) TI-36X Solar Scientific Calculator